How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 These efforts will go a long way toward impressing buyers looking for a home in Oregon:

 “Smells, obviously, are a huge detractor,” Knipe says.
-Overall, he encourages sellers to think: Less is more.
+He encourages sellers to adopt the principle of less is more.
 “I always tell people, ‘You’re going to move.
 Let’s box things up, put things in bins, and get things ready to go.’”

 Having fewer items on display helps an Oregon home appear more spacious and brighter — a bonus in the cloudy Pacific Northwest, where Portland’s annual precipitation averages about 36 inches.